We made a self-drive trip to the most interesting areas of Miami, Florida and spent a great day driving around and sightseeing in Miami.

 Sightseeing in a big city like Miami takes a lot of time but that’s not a problem if you are using your own car.
 You can continue your self-drive trip on the next day.
 That’s what happened to us.
 We had to leave South Beach and Ocean Drive to another day.

-I included South Beach in another blog post but above and below you can see some South Beach photos.
-My post on South Beach: Miami Beach and Ocean Drive
+I included South Beach in another blog post but I will show here some of our South Beach photos.
+After reading this post you can check out my South Beach article: Miami Beach and Ocean Drive

 This post follows the route that is marked on the map: from Bayside Marketplace to Little Havana via Key Biscayne, Coconut Grove and Coral Gables.
 So first: the Bayside Marketplace.